jdjong/manual-time-logger/README.md

 * Use auto fill for label and activity yes/no
 * The label and activity presets
 * Your name which will be included in the time log's file name
+* The possible account/customer you are logging for

 ### Markers

+* (required) start of the input needs to be one of the configured accounts/customers (when input is empty, use 1 to 5 as hotkeys to enter the first five configured values)
 * (required) "\*" followed by the number of hours.
 Decimal separator can be either "." or ",".
 You can also enter a time span in the format "hh:mm"
 * (required) "$" followed by the description of what you did
 * (optional) "\#" followed by issue number